-- 1. To study energy scenario of solar, wind, biomass, geothermal and ocean energy conversion systems. - 2.
-To explore various concepts and theory related to solar, wind, biomass, geothermal and ocean energy conversion systems. - 3.
-To apply the principles and simple numerical problems of renewable energy conversion systems. - 4.
-To illustrate the similarities and differences of the features of solar, wind, biomass, geothermal and ocean energy conversion systems.
+- 1. To identify the parameters required for solar, wind, biomass, geothermal and ocean energy conversion systems. - 2.
+To apply and analyze concepts and theory related to solar, wind, biomass, geothermal and ocean energy conversion systems. - 3.
+To derive power output of solar and wind energy conversion systems based on the corresponding solar irradiation and wind speed respectively. - 4.
+To analyze pros and cons of solar, wind, biomass, geothermal and ocean energy conversion systems.